-That said, over time there may be other activities which will involve visits (by boat or by air) to locations at or near the more inaccessible Chart Datum stations.
+Over time there may be other activities which will involve visits (by boat or by air) to locations at or near the more inaccessible Chart Datum stations.
 Collaboration with other agencies may permit these opportunities to be used to establish geodetic heights at Chart Datum stations.

-Recommendation ??: Implementation of the transformation from Chart Datum to a seamless vertical-reference surface should be done in a carefully planned, phased region-by-region sequence, taking urgency and cost considerations into account.
+Recommendation 27: Implementation of the transformation from Chart Datum to a seamless vertical-reference surface should be done in a carefully planned, phased region-by-region sequence, taking urgency and cost considerations into account.

-Recommendation ??: A pilot project should be implemented first, using the St. Lawrence River from Montreal to Trois Rivieres (or perhaps Quebec) as the test site.
-This pilot project should be carefully coordinated with the work proposed to be done in the same area by the CCG, in setting up a real-time OTF navigation service.
+Recommendation 28: A pilot project should be implemented first, using the St. Lawrence River from Montréal to Trois Rivières (or perhaps Québec) as the test site.
+This pilot project should be carefully coordinated with the work proposed to be done in the same area by the CCG, in setting up a real-time OTF DGPS broadcasting facility.

-Recommendation ??: Once the transformation function has been determined, the actual conversion of the ENC to seamlessness should involve all relevant conversions simultaneously (ENC, water level sensing, Tide Table generation, new paper chart products, ECDIS capabilities, etc.)
+Recommendation 29: Once the transformation function has been determined, the actual conversion of the ENC to seamlessness should involve all relevant conversions simultaneously (ENC, water level sensing, Tide Table generation, new paper chart products, ECDIS capabilities, etc.)